dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 ### `*.parameter.TrackedEntityRequestParams.enrollmentOccurredAfter`

-Get tracked entities that has at least one enrollment with an occurred date after the date specified in `enrollmentOccurredAfter`.
+Get tracked entities that has at least one enrollment with an occurred date this date.

 ### `*.parameter.TrackedEntityRequestParams.enrollmentOccurredBefore`